juanroldan1989/event_finda_ruby/README.md

 ## Features

 * Intuitive API interface navigation.
-* Currently supports a variety of the API methods for 'Events' resource.
-It's built in a modular way.
+* Currently supports a variety of the API methods for `Events`, `Categories` and `Artists` resources.
-* Modular design allows for working with parts of API.
+* Modular design allows for working with only parts of API you need.
-* Fully tested with unit tests when generating the final URL request.
+* Fully tested with unit tests when applying filters and generating the final URL request.

 ## Installation